-Initially set for the fall of 2021, the Commission's conversion to AET occurred earlier, in March 2020, following the onset of the COVID-19 Pandemic.
+In March 2020, the Commission converted to AET following the onset of the COVID-19 Pandemic.
 As an AET system, the Commission's cashless tolling is executed through two main types of electronic tolling ("ETC"): (i) by E-ZPass, and (ii) by a "Toll By Plate" system where non-E-ZPass customers are invoiced for assessed tolls.
 ETC revenues include E-ZPass, violation enforcement system ("VES") and Toll By Plate revenues.

-The Commission plans to fully convert the System to Open Road Tolling ("ORT") where cameras on overhead gantries capture a vehicle's license plate at highway speed, and a toll invoice is mailed to the vehicle's registered owner.
+In January 2025, the Commission completed the first phase of converting the System to Open Road Tolling ("ORT") where cameras on overhead gantries capture a vehicle's license plate at highway speed, and a toll invoice is mailed to the vehicle's registered owner.
 The conversion to ORT will eventually lead to the removal of toll plaza structures at existing exits on the System, allowing for a free flow of traffic on and off the System.
 An ORT-based system will also allow the Commission to increase access points (entrances and exits) to the System.
-The transition to ORT is currently scheduled to commence on the segment from the Reading Interchange to the New Jersey line in January 2025 while the western segments are scheduled to transition by 2027.
-Both conversions were previously deferred during the pandemic in 2020.
+The full conversion on the central and western segments is scheduled to transition by 2027.

-To provide and maintain high quality transportation infrastructure for its customers and preserve the Turnpike's economic competitiveness, PTC continues to implement its rolling ten-year capital improvement program that features (among other things) 1) total reconstruction programs and roadway resurfacing; 2) the continued rehabilitation or replacement of structurally deficient bridges; 3) the conversion to ORT; and 4) the installation of a fiber optic network.
+To provide and maintain high quality transportation infrastructure for its customers and preserve the Turnpike's economic competitiveness, PTC continues to implement its rolling ten-year capital improvement program that features (among other things): 1) total reconstruction programs and roadway resurfacing; 2) the continued rehabilitation or replacement of structurally deficient bridges; 3) the conversion to ORT; 4) investments in enterprise-level information technology assets; 5) the installation of a fiber optic network; as well as 6) additional investments in Turnpike Facilities and Fleet Equipment Programs.
+The Commission's Ten Year Capital Plan prioritizes needs to protect previous investments in Turnpike assets and to keep them functioning in a state of good repair.